spyder-ide/spyder-docs/doc/installation.rst

 .. caution::

    While we offer alternative Spyder installation options for users who desire them, we currently lack the resources to offer individual assistance for problems specific to installing via these alternative distributions.
-   Therefore, we recommend you switch to our :ref:`standalone installers<standalone_installers_ref>` (Windows and macOS) or :ref:`anaconda_install_ref` if you encounter installation issues you are unable to solve on your own.
+   Therefore, we recommend you switch to our :ref:`standalone installers<standalone_installers_ref>` (Windows and macOS) or a :ref:`installation-conda` if you encounter installation issues you are unable to solve on your own.

 Windows